cervejaria-ambev/safety/README.md

 The main goal for the project is predict unsafe conditions that could lead to an accident, called TRI - Total Recordable Injuriues.
 Thefore, developing a algorithm that outputs to breweries, the probability if an accident is going to happen soon.

 As much important as the prediction, the next steps are a big part of the ecosystem.
 What to do with the information and what action need to be taken is crucial to apply to the field.
-So, below is a basic diagram regarding the strategy delpoyed:
+So, below is a basic diagram regarding the strategy deployed:

 ![safety image](https://user-images.githubusercontent.com/5126535/58933558-09951c80-873e-11e9-9b65-6e78669c7b51.png)